- Launching BuildVu

 tomcat-users.xml file and mount it at

 If you need to access the converted files from the host machine without using the API you need to mount a drive at the output location.

-Now that you have the docker server running, you can choose from these different language clients to begin your conversions.
+Now that you have the docker server running you can follow the tutorials for using the API to begin your conversions.